rliffredo/advent-of-code/aoc_20/README.md

 the second half implementation, from a string to a dictionary, I was able to quickly validate the parsing.
 As a side effect, the second approach was noticeably faster -- this is not something I expected, being all short strings.

+## Day 8: Handheld Halting

+It seems quite a tradition now, the VM-based puzzles, and this year is no exception.
+For this reason, I took some time to clean-up the code after finishing, refactoring in a way that _might_ make the VM hopefully more open to changes.

+Maybe I should start implementing some enhancements _before_ the next puzzle, in order to be ready with it.
+For instance, memory management, more registers, and indirect store/load.

+Except for that, the puzzle was fairly straightforward.
+The simplification for finding the infinite loop (just go again on the same instruction, no matter the state) was really nice, because otherwise it would have been a much more complex problem to solve.